 Dandelion School Transformation Project

-Beijing, China (2007 – Present)
+(2007 – Present)

 Background

-The Dandelion Transformation Project strived to engage the entire school community of students, teachers and staff in a co-creative process to transform the school environment into a place of beauty and joy, a space that inspires learning, creativity and exploration.
+The Dandelion Transformation Project worked to engage the entire school community of students, teachers and staff in a co-creative process to transform the school environment into a place of beauty and joy, a space that inspires learning, creativity and exploration.

 Environmental transformation